 We believe this is the most inclusive and robust First Nations engagement program by a private real estate developer, certainly in Eastern Canada, and possibly in all of Canada.

 Consultation and engagement efforts have been sincere, substantive, and meaningful.

-We have met with Algonquin Anishinabe elders, leaders, communities, Bands and Councils, social service providers, youth, women and men.
+We have met with Algonquin Anishinabe Elders, leaders, communities, Band Councils, social service providers, youth, women and men.
 We have attended Sharing Circles and presented to communities hours away in Ontario, and even further in remote parts of Quebec.
 We have talked with hundreds of Algonquin Anishinabe men and women throughout the territory and on both sides of the provincial border.